DStrix66/david-scholtz.github.io/README.md

 <em>27 September to 6 October 2023</em>

 Policing resources are scarce, and deploying assets without intelligence can put law enforcement officers and the public at risk.
 Awareness of policing needs is crucial for public safety and effective law enforcement.
-These interactive dashboards provide critical location and time-based information enable decisionmakers to allocate resources with precision.
+These interactive dashboards provide critical location- and time-based information, enabling decisionmakers to allocate resources with precision.

 See the <strong>Python code</strong> for data preparation <strong><a href="https://github.com/DStrix66/lapd-dashboard/blob/main/lapd_eda.ipynb" target="_blank">here</a></strong> and the <strong>interactive dashboard on Tableau Public</strong> <strong><a href="https://public.tableau.com/app/profile/david.scholtz/viz/LAPDServiceCalls2019-2023fin/Story1" target="_blank">here</a></strong>.